 What comes to mind when you think of Coca Cola?
 Likely, it has less to do with sugar, caffeine and cost, and more to do with friends, refreshment and satisfaction.
-Savvy marketers know that if they “connect” their brands emotionally and logically with their consumers, then they’ll get the sale.
+Savvy marketers know that if they “connect” their brands emotionally with their consumers, then they’ll get the sale.

 If you’re not sure what your “current” personal brand is, ask a few of your friends and workmates how they would describe you to their friends – this will give you some clues.
 Then look at your performance appraisals to fill in a few more blanks.

 Your personal brand is conveyed in three ways: What others see, What you do, and What you represent.
 And it is What others see and What you do that defines What you Represent.
 Here are some examples:

 What others see: your clothing, your speaking style, your “warm-ness”, your business cards, the background in your Zoom calls, and the formatting of your written materials.

 What you do: your college/university grades, your work experience, your punctuality, your promise-keeping, your business acumen, your community leadership.